SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 Besides me, they spend more time with Fluttershy than the others.
 She has to be the second favorite.
 I can't blame them, I want to spend more time with her too.
 Especially after that time we kissed a few years back… Good thing plushies can't blush.
 I wonder if Fluttershy feels the same way about me.
 She might be too shy to say anything.

-Twilight Sparkle Would be next.
+Twilight Sparkle would be next.
 She is also really cute.
 I bet she'd be fun to be friends with.
-She strikes me like she'd know a whole bunch of stuff.
-She could answer a lot of questions, but she would ask a lot of questions.
+She strikes me as a pony who knows a whole bunch of stuff.
+She could answer a lot of questions, but she would ask a lot of questions, too.

 Rarity is after Twilight.
 Rarity is really cute, too.
 She'd be fun to dress up with.
 She'd make super pretty dresses.
 She would want to make everypony look as beautiful on the outside as they are on the inside.